WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README.md

 grid_turtle.penup()
 ```

-Since we are going to create our own clock background we should delete the existing turtle background:
+Since we are going to create our own clock background we should delete the existing screen background:
 ### **DELETE THESE LINES:**
 ```
 clock_image = "blank_clock.gif"